How climate change helped make Hurricane Ida one of Louisiana’s worst

 All this warm water is to hurricanes what gasoline is to a car engine, Tang said.
 A powerful storm takes energy from the ocean and converts it into roiling clouds and roaring winds.

-As Ida developed, it traveled over the hottest parts of the Gulf, sucking up energy to fuel its rapid growth.
+As Ida developed, it traveled over the hottest parts of the gulf, sucking up energy to fuel its rapid growth.
 With no shifting upper atmosphere winds to disrupt it, the ring of thunderstorms around the hurricane’s center — called the eyewall — started to churn faster and faster.

-Even worse, the sea surface temperature became higher as the hurricane got closer to the coast.
+Even worse, the sea surface temperature rose as the hurricane got closer to the coast.

 “That’s really like stepping on the accelerator,” Tang said.
 “Flooring it, basically.”